-We will have our breakfast along with an amazing morning view, after breakfast we rejoin the trail and descend across Damonan Khola.
-From here we then ascend again to a plateau at Shya and then we cross a ridge descending onto a rock.
-Trekking further we pass through pastures and fields of Samagaon.
-The village is settles perfectly against a wooded moraine at the end of the valley.
-We will rest overnight here in the village.
+We will have our breakfast along with an amazing morning view.
+After breakfast we rejoin the trail and descend across Damonan Khola.
+From here we ascend again to a plateau at Shyala and cross a ridge descending onto a rock.

 - Day 17: Samagaon to Samdo (3,860m/12,664ft) 3hrs trek